“I scratched my own itch” isn’t good enough

 I believe you identified a real problem and that you have a solution, but so many other things have to go right before there’s a market that can sustain even a solo entrepreneur.

 There have to be enough people who have the problem, and know they have the problem so that they’re out searching for a solution, and have a budget for solving it, and would rather buy from you than a competitor, and will stick around for longer than a couple of months.
-The list continues; this article on finding good markets helps you evaluate the market to make sure all the other pieces are in place.
+The list continues; this article on finding good markets helps you make sure all the other pieces are in place.

 7. I have what it takes.